 Where Foxit hits the same wall as Acrobat

-Ncored — a different kind of tool
+Ncored, a different kind of tool

 Ncored isn't a feature-cheaper Acrobat clone like Foxit.
-It's a different product entirely — built specifically for the moment an architect or engineer opens a heavy construction drawing, with deliberate trade-offs that wouldn't make sense for a general-purpose tool.
-We skipped digital signature workflows, complex form authoring, OCR, redaction, and most of the depth that Foxit (and Acrobat) build their feature comparison around.
-We focused engineering on three outcomes: heavy drawings open in under a second, scrolling never freezes, native macOS and Windows.
-On a 220 MB construction drawing PDF, M4 Pro MacBook Pro, Ncored reaches first paint in roughly 0.8 seconds — versus up to 12 seconds in Foxit, Adobe Acrobat, Apple Preview, and Nitro PDF on the same file.
+It's a different product entirely, built specifically for the moment an architect or engineer opens a heavy construction drawing, with deliberate trade-offs that wouldn't make sense for a general-purpose tool.
+We skipped digital signature workflows, complex form authoring, and OCR, along with most of the depth that Foxit (and Acrobat) build their feature comparison around.
+We focused engineering on three outcomes: heavy drawings open fast and stay smooth, scrolling never freezes, native Apple Silicon Mac and Windows.
+On a 50-200 MB+ construction drawing PDF, Ncored's first paint is fast and it stays smooth while you work, where Foxit, Adobe Acrobat, Apple Preview, and Nitro PDF take up to 12 seconds to open the same file.

-~0.8s first paint on 220 MB AEC files
+Fast first paint on 50-200 MB+ construction files

 Versus 10-12s in Foxit and other general-purpose viewers on the same file.